Please note, nominations are now closed. We are pleased to announce our latest award winner below.

-This Lectureship celebrates outstanding early career researchers who have made significant contributions in the fields of medicinal chemistry and drug discovery in their independent careers.
+This Lectureship celebrates outstanding early career researchers, in academia or industry, who have made significant contributions in the fields of medicinal chemistry and drug discovery in their independent careers.

 - The nominations are shortlisted, and the winner is selected by a judging panel made up of the RSC Medicinal Chemistry Editorial Board

-- The recipient of this award receives the opportunity to present at a relevant high-profile international meeting with a contribution of up to £1,000 to cover associated costs
+- The recipient of this lectureship receives the opportunity to present at a relevant high-profile international meeting with a contribution of up to £1,000 to cover associated costs

 See all our previous winners